-Competency-based education is being implemented at deeper levels in more schools and districts every year, and states are beginning to adjust policies to allow for competency-based education innovations.
+Competency-based education is being implemented at deeper levels in more schools and districts every year, and most states have made initial or extensive policy adjustments to allow for competency-based education innovations.
 Many districts are making the transition because they know they can’t help all of their students reach career and college readiness without greater personalization.

 Competency-based education is a system in which: